 Fairphone is the undisputed king of ethical phone manufacturing.
 This Dutch phone maker is the only brand at the moment that puts producing long-lasting, repairable, fairtrade-sourced and modular devices at the forefront of their operations.
 As much as Apple will claim that they’re an ethical company, Fairphone walks the walk as well as talks the talk, leaving their competitors in the dust.

-Fairphone have yet again pushed the limits and created the Fairphone 4 which now has 5G support, runs on Android 11, houses dual rear cameras, 3905 mAh battery, comes with 6 or 8GB of RAM and looks modern.
+Fairphone have yet again pushed the limits and created the Fairphone 5 which has 5G support, runs on Android 13, houses dual rear cameras, 4200 mAh battery, comes with 8GB of RAM and looks modern.
 Who said that green phones can’t have the latest features?
-All this while having a 10/10 repairability score and 5 year warranty because they know the longer the phone is kept, the more sustainable it becomes.
-Moreover, Fairphone 4 has guaranteed Android software updates all the way through 2025, with Fairphone hoping to extend it even further and roll out Android 15.
-Hearing this from Fairphone, we know it’s possible and doable because that’s what happened with Fairphone 2 which is has been supported for 7 years (final software update in March 2023).
+All this while having a 10/10 repairability score on iFixit and 5 year warranty because they know the longer the phone is kept, the more sustainable it becomes.
+Moreover, Fairphone 5 has guaranteed Android software updates all the way through 2031, hoping to extend it even further and roll out Android 18.
+Hearing this from Fairphone, we know it’s possible and doable because that’s what happened with the Fairphone 2 which was supported for 7 years (final software update was in March 2023).

-Fairphone 4 uses 100% post consumer recycled plastics, fairtrade gold, tungsten as well as recycled tin and other rare earth metals.
-Furthermore, you can make your Fairphone 4 e-waste neutral by recycling your old phone.
+Fairphone 5 uses 100% post consumer recycled plastics, fairtrade gold, tungsten as well as recycled tin and other rare earth metals.
+Furthermore, you can make your Fairphone 5 e-waste neutral by recycling your old phone.
 As it has become increasingly apparent, the way the smartphone industry currently impacts the environment is unsustainable, and so there’s been an outcry among environmentalists for a phone which adheres to the circular economy.
-Fairphone once again succeeded at this with the Fairphone 4 which should be the top choice for anyone prioritising sustainability and with a genuine need for a new phone.
+Fairphone once again succeeded at this with the Fairphone 5 which should be the top choice for anyone prioritising sustainability and of course with a genuine need for a new phone.

 Image courtesy of Fairphone website

 If you've just learned about how bad phones are for the environment and it’s making you think that you need to get rid of your ‘dirty’ phone and order a Fairphone, don’t.
 The phone you’ve got is already a more sustainable option than buying a new phone, so we couldn’t not mention the phone you currently own on our sustainable phones list.
 You’ll probably agree that it’s not ethical to part with a perfectly working phone and get a greener option just for the sake of it.
 Extend your current phone’s lifespan for as long as you can before it dies.
-Just by continuing to use your phone for 4 years instead of 18 months, you can decrease its environmental impact by up to 40%.
+Just by continuing to use your phone for 4 years instead of 18 months, you can decrease its environmental impact by 40%.
+And when you’re ready to switch, get the best price to sell your phone with Compare and Recycle.

 For some, recycling electronics can be confusing and challenging, which is understandable as there are still a few limitations.
 But fear not, this guide provides you with practical advice on how to recycle your electronic gadgets, reduce waste and minimise environmental impact while you're at it.
 9 MIN READ